andrhamm/strider/README.md

   - Add support for more gameplay features (combat, experience, heirs, etc)
   - Cloud sync, realtime multiplayer, streamer mode
   - Support for expansion source material (Tales from the Lone Lands, Ruins of the Lost Realm, Moria!)
+  - Map editor and annotation tool (align hex grid, annotate hexes, add POIs and save different versions of the map for specific campaigns/sessions)

 ### Technical Stuff